AUSTRALIA : AUSTRALIAN CAPITAL TERRITORY

 The Floriade Festival

 If you like flowers, this festival is for you.
-Essentially a stunning display of Canberra's spring flowers during the months of October and November.
+Essentially a stunning display of Canberra's spring flowers from mid September to mid October.
+Find out more about the Canberra Floriade Festival

 Upon Capital Hill rests a huge four legged flag mast that marks the location of Parliament House.
-A large percentage of the building is open to the public between 9am and 5pm, and is well worth the visit.
+The building cost around $1.1 billion dollars and took seven years to build.
+It is 300 metres wide and 300 metres long and its roof is covered with grass.
+With a good percentage of the building open to the public between 9am and 5pm this is well worth a visit.
+Parliament House is located on Parliament Drive, Canberra ACT 2600.

 Australian Capital Territory Facts